ChainAgnostic/namespaces/starknet/README.md

 ## Introduction

-This document describes the syntax and structure of the namespace for StarkNet..
+This document describes the syntax and structure of the namespace for StarkNet.

 ## Syntax

 The namespace "starknet" refers to the StarkNet Layer 2 chain on Ethereum.

+[Cairo field elements][] are one of the more novel aspects of Cairo's [Type system][], although future interfaces may not require any special knowledge or handling of field elements. ([More on field elements][].)

 ## References